 The trail to both lakes is easy to follow and is well marked.
 If you are feeling uncertain, you can use the AllTrails app while hiking Smith Lake trail and Copper Lake trail, but the hiking trails are easy enough to follow and there’s really only one way to go.

-To find the trail map in AllTrails, simply search for “Copper Lake and Smith Lake”.
+To find the trail map in AllTrails, simply click here for the “Copper Lake and Smith Lake”.
 Be sure to download your hiking maps prior to leaving as you can’t always count on having a cell signal in Banff National Park.

 Hiking Copper Lake and Smith Lake Trails with Kids